GOOGL SHAREHOLDER ALERT: Jakub - GuruFocus.com

-NEW YORK, April 28, 2023 /PRNewswire/ -- Jakubowitz Law announces that a securities fraud class action lawsuit has commenced on behalf of shareholders of Alphabet Inc. (NASDAQ: GOOGL).
+NEW YORK, May 03, 2023 (GLOBE NEWSWIRE) -- Jakubowitz Law announces that a securities fraud class action lawsuit has commenced on behalf of shareholders of Alphabet Inc. ( GOOGL).

 To receive updates on the lawsuit, fill out the form: